The Benefits of Free Trade: Addressing Key Myths

-Reality: Free trade does not create more jobs, but neither does protectionism.4 Free trade may reduce jobs in inefficient industries, but it frees up resources to create jobs in efficient industries, boosting overall wages and improving living standards.
-Protectionism, in contrast, attempts to protect jobs that the market will not sustain; it does so at the expense of more innovative industries.
+Reality: Free trade does not create more jobs, but neither does protectionism.
+Free trade may reduce jobs in inefficient industries, but it frees up resources to create jobs in efficient industries, boosting overall wages and improving living standards.
+Protectionism, in contrast, attempts to protect jobs that the market will not sustain, at the expense of more innovative industries.

 - Using protectionist policies to “save” a job comes at enormous cost, as opportunities shrink and input costs swell for industries downstream.

-- Despite receiving protection from foreign competition for many decades, large firms have steadily left the US steel industry due to high fixed costs and competition from smaller firms.
-Tariffs on steel increase costs in steel-consuming industries, which employ 12 million Americans, compared to the 190,000 Americans employed in the steel-making industry.
+- Despite receiving protection from foreign competition for many decades, large firms have steadily left the US steel industry because of high fixed costs and competition from smaller firms.
+Tariffs on steel increase costs in steel-consuming industries, which employ almost 13 million Americans, compared to the 140,000 Americans employed in the steelmaking industry.

-- The United States’ recent imposition of tariffs on Chinese-made solar panels resulted in China imposing tariffs on American polysilicon, raising the cost of solar equipment and reducing employment opportunities in both nations.
+- Other countries often retaliate against US tariffs.
+Tariffs on Chinese-made solar panels between 2012 and 2015 resulted in China imposing tariffs on American polysilicon, raising the cost of solar equipment and reducing employment opportunities in both nations.

-Reality: US trade deficits generally are good for Americans.5
+Reality: US trade deficits generally are good for Americans.

 The trade deficit is not debt.
 A growing trade deficit, despite its misleading name, is good for the economy.
 It is typically a signal that global investors are confident in America’s economic future.
 The US trade deficit might be larger than it would otherwise be if a trading partner chooses to keep the price of its currency artificially low, but this practice harms the trading partner, not the United States.

 - America’s trade deficit increases whenever non-Americans choose to increase the amount they invest in the United States.
-This is why another name for the trade deficit is the “capital account surplus”— that is, the net investment funds flowing into the United States.
-More investment means expansion of existing businesses, more new businesses, higher worker productivity, and more output enhancing activities, such as research and development, all of which increase prosperity.
+Dollars that leave the United States as part of the trade deficit must come back as a “capital account surplus”—that is, the net investment funds flowing into the United States.
+More investment means expansion of existing businesses, more new businesses, higher worker productivity, and more output-enhancing activities, such as research and development, all of which increase prosperity.

 - So-called “currency manipulation” by a trading partner does not harm the American economy.
-For example, a lower price of the yuan makes Chinese goods cheaper for American consumers, conferring a real benefit for the United States.
+For example, a lower price of the yuan makes Chinese goods cheaper for American consumers, conferring a real benefit on the United States.
 Keeping the price of the yuan lower through monetary policy, however, does not lower the real costs of the resources and outputs exported by the Chinese people, who also face higher prices for American imports.
-An undervalued yuan benefits Americans at the expense of the Chinese.
+An undervalued yuan—assuming this undervaluation to be real rather than fanciful—benefits Americans at the expense of the Chinese.